Menu

 You should also consider what happens when you die if you take out an equity-release product.
 Most lenders will require that any outstanding debt is repaid upon death.
 Still, some may offer additional flexibility, such as allowing family members or friends to take over payments instead of repaying the loan in full immediately after a death.

-It’s important that you are aware of these details before signing up for an equity release plan, so make sure they are clearly outlined in any agreement between yourself and the provider before taking out a loan or releasing funds from your property through an equity release scheme.
+You must be aware of these details before signing up for an equity release plan, so make sure they are clearly outlined in any agreement between yourself and the provider before taking out a loan or releasing funds from your property through an equity release scheme.

 Finally, it pays off to shop around for deals on equity releases since different providers have different offers available at any given time—meaning significant savings could be waiting for those who look hard enough.

 Try using comparison websites such as 1st UK where possible.
-This can help narrow down potential options quickly without trawling hundreds of pages online, looking for suitable deals.
+This can help narrow potential options quickly without trawling hundreds of pages online, looking for suitable deals.

-New issues in 2024
+New issues in 2025

 Deciding to take out an equity release is a big one, and it’s essential to consider all the pros and cons before you make your choice.
 With careful research and professional advice, you can be sure you’re making an informed decision about what’s best for your financial future.